PayPal disputes, you hate it; I hate it, so how do you win a chargeback?

 Aside from the loss of revenue, PayPal charges a service fee of $20 for handling chargebacks.
 And there can be a bunch of other ancillary fees if the customer’s bank gets involved, or if the client side-steps the PayPal Resolution Center, which handles such issues.

 That does not mean every chargeback claim is fraudulent.
-But as you know, when there’s a loophole, people use it to get the best of others.
+But as you know, when there’s a loophole, some people use it to get the best of others.
 You don’t want to be a victim of such an issue, do you?

 Here’s how to protect yourself and win PayPal chargebacks.